Ringan (film)

 Ringan is a 2015 Marathi Drama, directed by Makarand Mane.
-Having won Best Marathi Film at the 63rd National Film Awards, it also received six awards at the 53rd Maharashtra state level in the categories of Best Film, Best Director, Best Debut (Director), Best Actor, Best Cinematography, and Best Child Actor, and was shown at international film festivals in Cannes, Stuttgart, London, and Toronto.
+Has won Best Marathi Film at the 63rd National Film Awards, it also received six awards at the 53rd Maharashtra state level in the categories of Best Film, Best Director, Best Debut (Director), Best Actor, Best Cinematography, and Best Child Actor, and was shown at international film festivals in Cannes, Stuttgart, London, and Toronto.

 A Landmarc Films Presentation and a My Role Motion Pictures Production, Ringan was released in theatres on 30 June 2017.

 Cast and crew

 Shashank Shende and Sahil Joshi play the lead roles of father Arjun and son Abhimanyu.
 The director Mane mentions that Shende was his very first choice for the role of the father as soon as the initial draft of the film was ready.
 Joshi and other cast members Suhas Sirsat, Umesh Jagtap, Abhay Mahajan, Kalyanee Mulay and Ketan Pawar were selected from auditions.
 As Joshi had no acting experience, he had to go through a three-month long training before the filming.
 Mane and executive producer Sanjay Dawra had worked together in Marathi serial Agnihotra when Mane was assistant director.
 Along with Dawra several other technician friends believed in Mane's vision and ability and backed him on his directorial debut.